JPugetGil/antidote-web-shell/README.md

 To build it: `make` (or `npm install`).
 To run it with a local cluster of Docker containers: `make run`.

-To start a local Docker deployment of AntidoteDB (running three instances of Antidote): `docker-compose -f docker/docker-compose.yml up`.
+To start a local Docker deployment of AntidoteDB (running three instances of Antidote): `docker compose up`.
 To run the web server (which will listen on `localhost:3000`): `DEBUG=antidote-web-shell:* npm start`.

 It uses the AntidoteDB configuration specified in `config.js`.